When and where will the 2025 French Open take place?

 9) You might see some celebrities in the crowd at this year’s French Open.
 Recent past guests have included Pippa Middleton, Zinédine Zidane, Owen Wilson, Demi Moore, Woody Harrelson, international royals, and many more famous visitors.

-10) Defending the crown: 2023 Men’s and Women’s singles champions Novak Djokovic and Iga Świątek will need to bring their A games to defend their titles in the 2024 French Open as the field of competitors looks to take home their trophies.
+10) Defending the crown: 2024 Men’s and Women’s singles champions Carlos Alcaraz and Iga Świątek will need to bring their A games to defend their titles in the 2024 French Open as the field of competitors looks to take home their trophies.

 Flights, tours & nearby things to do